Automattic/wp-calypso/docs/git-workflow.md

 For example, you can run: `git checkout master` and then `git checkout -b fix/whatsits` to create a new `fix/whatsits` branch off of `origin/master`.

+*warning*: Do not use two slashes in the name of a branch.
+It can too-easily [cause issues](https://stackoverflow.com/questions/2527355/using-the-slash-character-in-git-branch-name).

 Short Branches: Merge Early and Often
 -------------------------------------